Texas Overtime Laws

 Refusing to Work Overtime in Texas

 There are no protections in Texas for those who choose to refuse to work overtime.
-You may have to face disciplinary action for your refusal which may lead to terminating your employment.
+You may have to face disciplinary action for your refusal, which may lead to termination.

-In Texas, only governmental agencies (public employers) are allowed to provide compensatory time, or “comp time,” to non-exempt employees instead of cash compensation.
-Comp times are given on a time-and-a-half basis with the following exceptions:
+Texas overtime laws allow employers to provide compensatory time or “comp time” to non-exempt employees instead of cash compensation.
+Comp times are given on a time-and-a-half basis for each overtime hour worked.

-- There is a limit of only 480 hours of comp time for public safety personnel (such as police officers or firefighters).
-After that, they must be compensated in cash.
+Employees engaged in public safety, emergency response, or seasonal activities are allowed to accrue up to 480 hours of comp time (such as police officers or firefighters).
+After that, they must be compensated in cash for overtime.

-A tipped employee’s overtime rate will be calculated based on the full minimum wage and not the lower wage that they are being paid.
+A tipped employee’s overtime pay rate will be calculated based on the full minimum wage and not the lower cash wage that they are being paid.

-The employer is not permitted to take a higher tip credit for an employee’s overtime hours as they do with regular hours.
+Employers are also not permitted to take a higher tip credit for an employee’s overtime hours than they do for regular hours.

 Texas overtime laws state that employees who receive commission are also entitled to overtime pay just as any other non-exempt employee would be.
 Commissions must be included when calculating an employee’s wage.
 However, they will only be given half of that rate for every overtime hour.